rclone/rclone/docs/content/flags.md

       --onedrive-link-scope string                          Set the scope of the links created by the link command (default "anonymous")
       --onedrive-link-type string                           Set the type of the links created by the link command (default "view")
-      --onedrive-list-chunk int                             Size of listing chunk (default 1000) --onedrive-no-versions                                Remove all versions on modifying operations --onedrive-region string                              Choose national cloud region for OneDrive (default "global") --onedrive-root-folder-id string                      ID of the root folder
+      --onedrive-list-chunk int                             Size of listing chunk (default 1000) --onedrive-metadata-permissions Bits                  Control whether permissions should be read or written in metadata (default off)
+      --onedrive-no-versions                                Remove all versions on modifying operations --onedrive-region string                              Choose national cloud region for OneDrive (default "global") --onedrive-root-folder-id string                      ID of the root folder